-There is also the non-profit organization, Projecto Nahual, with a presence in Uruguay that is dedicated to helping the underprivileged learn technical skills in software testing.
-The organization provides mentorship programs and courses run by volunteers for students, with the mission of helping them to improve their lives with gainful employment.
+There is also a non-profit organization, Projecto Nahual, with a presence in Uruguay that is dedicated to helping the underprivileged learn technical skills in QA.
+The organization provides mentorship programs and courses run by volunteers for students, with the mission of ultimately helping them to improve their lives with gainful employment.

-Despite being a small country, software QA engineers in Uruguay have plenty of opportunities to learn from and network with others.
+Despite being a small country, software quality and tech engineers in Uruguay have plenty of support and opportunities to learn from and network with others.

 The Ideal Nearshore QE Center for the US

 If you are looking for the ideal partner for you, Abstracta is the most trusted name in software quality engineering in Uruguay.
-By helping organizations like Shutterfly, BBVA, and Verifone to automate test cases, run performance tests, and implement continuous testing, we have created an agile partnership model for seamlessly insourcing, outsourcing, and/or augmenting pre-existing QA teams.
-Contact us today to see how we can help your business.
+By helping organizations like Shutterfly, BBVA, and Verifone with Test Automation, Performance, and Continuous Testing, we have created an agile partnership model for seamlessly insourcing, outsourcing, and/or augmenting pre-existing teams.

 Contact us to discuss how we can help you grow your business.